karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 In order to turn the Odin code we are about to write into a program you can run, you need to download the Odin compiler.
 Compilation is the process by which the computer takes code and outputs a program you can run.
 While you can follow the instructions at https://odin-lang.org/docs/install/, I would instead recommend this simpler approach:

-> **Mac / Linux:** If you are on mac or Linux, just follow the official instructions and skip to the next section.
+> **MAC / LINUX:** If you are on mac or Linux, just follow the official instructions and skip to the next section.
 My simplified instructions are for Windows only.

 Firstly, download the compiler from here: https://github.com/odin-lang/Odin/releases/latest.
 Scroll to the bottom and download the Odin compiler, it will be a file called ` odin-windows-amd64-dev-<year>-<month>.zip`.
 Download the file and extract the contents to the folder `c:\odin`.